BryanCloudDev/recipeBlogAPI/README.md

 By running this command, the necessary dependencies to run the project will be installed.
 In addition to the necessary dependencies, this command will install development dependencies as well.

 Now, I have provided a file named .env.example.
 Inside that file, you will find some environment variables.
 You need to create a MySQL database named 'recipe_blog'.
-After that's done, you can create a new file named '.env', make sure to fill in the missing variable values in the .env file inorder for the project to work.
+After that's done, you can create a new file named '.env', make sure to fill in the missing variable values in the .env file in order for the project to work.

 After all dependencies have been installed, you can run the following command: